 In 2016, Lee became a member of the Society of Experimental Test Pilots (SETP); an exclusive group of exceptional pilots such as R.A.
 “Bob” Hoover and Hoot Gibson, who nominated Lee to the organization.

 In 2017, the Federal Aviation Administration’s (FAA) recognized Lee Lauderback for his 50 plus years of safe flight operations and his many contributions to aviation safety with the Wright Brothers Master Pilot Award Program (MPA).

 Lee Lauderback is also the recipient of the 2017 International Council of Air Shows (ICAS) Sword of Excellence.
-ICAS’s Sword of Excellence Award recognizes and honors Lauderback’s 30 years of experience flying P-51 Mustangs and his commitment to aviation safety.
-This award recognizes the recipient’s selfless commitment to improving and contributing to air shows and is the highest honor an individual can receive in the air show business.
+ICAS’s Sword of Excellence Award recognizes and honors Lauderback’s 35 years of experience flying P-51 Mustangs and his commitment to aviation safety.
+This award recognizes the recipient’s selfless commitment to improving and contributing to air shows and is the highest honor an individual can receive in the air show industry.

 Lee is a graduate of Embry-Riddle Aeronautical University in Daytona Beach with a degree in Aeronautical Science and Business Management.
 Lee is also a Master Falconer and when not flying himself he can be found flying hawks and falcons.